 After reading an article titled The broken promise of Web Components and typing out the world's longest comment response I figured it'd be better if I try to distill my thoughts into a blog post.
-Here goes :)
+I'll address each of the points raised by the author as their own section.

 After years of effort Web Components have been a waste of time